 Here's some info: basically, there are two-story restrictions on some ADU (accessory dwelling units aka airbnb dwellings) and some other kinds of properties... but these DO allow a habitable attic.
 I know one person who has three bedrooms in his 'attic' to be able to have more square footage legally.

-PS- If this was useful to you, you can thank me by grabbing tacos with me; I'm new to town and looking for friends!
+PS- If this was useful to you, you can thank me by grabbing 🌮 tacos 🌮 with me; I love this city and I'm looking for friends!
+Many people have already reached out and I met some of my best friends here this way!
 Tweet me and let's become friends. :D

 PPS- See a blank area you know more about than me?
 Tweet me and I'll add it to this guide and credit you. :)